mireillefares/META4/README.md

 # META4: Semantically-Aligned Generation of metaphoric gestures using self-supervised text and speech representations
 ## Authors: Mireille Fares, Catherine Pelachaud, Nicolas Obin

-This is the official repository for the paper "*META4: Semantically-Aligned Generation of metaphoric gestures using self-supervised text and speech representations*".
+This is the official repository for the paper ["*META4: Semantically-Aligned Generation of metaphoric gestures using self-supervised text and speech representations*"](https://arxiv.org/abs/2311.05481).
 It contains the training and testing code of META4.

+If you found this work helpful, please consider citing our paper.

 Bibtex:
 ```ruby